Prediction

-The Old Farmer's Almanac is famous in the US for its (not necessarily accurate) long-range weather predictions.
+The Old Farmer's Almanac is famous in the U.S. for its (not necessarily accurate) long-range weather predictions.

-A prediction (Latin præ-, "before," and dictum, "something said") or forecast is a statement about a future event or about future data.
+A prediction (from Latin prae- 'before' and dictum 'something said') or forecast is a statement about a future event or about future data.
 Predictions are often, but not always, based upon experience or knowledge of forecasters.
 There is no universal agreement about the exact difference between "prediction" and "estimation"; different authors and disciplines ascribe different connotations.

 Future events are necessarily uncertain, so guaranteed accurate information about the future is impossible.
 Prediction can be useful to assist in making plans about possible developments.

 Opinion

 In a non-statistical sense, the term "prediction" is often used to refer to an informed guess or opinion.

 A prediction of this kind might be informed by a predicting person's abductive reasoning, inductive reasoning, deductive reasoning, and experience; and may be useful—if the predicting person is a knowledgeable person in the field.

 The Delphi method is a technique for eliciting such expert-judgement-based predictions in a controlled way.
 This type of prediction might be perceived as consistent with statistical techniques in the sense that, at minimum, the "data" being used is the predicting expert's cognitive experiences forming an intuitive "probability curve."